jc-olalla/ERT_toolbox_CURE/README.md

 # ERT_toolbox_CURE
 Electrical Resistivity Tomography (ERT) toolbox CURE project

 This repository is part of an ongoing project which aims at characterizing the water content in landfills.
-The toolbox is written in python and does not require any special package to run.
+The toolbox is written in pure python and does not require any special package to run.
 At the moment, the toolbox contains:

 - Function to generate a dipole-dipole array that can be input in a Syscal Pro unit
 - Function to generate a survey file for the Kragge landfill